JensFugl/notion_script/README.md

 In Notion i keep track of all my tasks both work related and not.
 Among other things i estimate how long a task will take and record how long it actiually took.

-Here is a link to a template of my dashboard:
+Here is a link to a template of the dashboard: https://jensfugl.notion.site/Life-Dash-Template-d8a83ec65af240408aa54895b92e3c5d